-The following specific recommendations could be addressed to the ICT sector to establish partnerships with other energy-using sectors:
+The following specific recommendations could be considered to promote partnerships between the ICT- sector and energy-using sectors:

 - 5. The recommendation could choose to focus only on some of the key energy using sectors where major savings could be realised in the short-term and where a strong commitment of stakeholders has been already signalled during the consultation process.
-This would be the case of the logistics and the buildings and construction sectors.
+This would be the case of the buildings and construction and the logistics sectors.
 The Commission would recommend that the ICT sector forms partnerships with these sectors so that their tools are based on common methodological approaches for measurement and reporting of energy consumption, already being prescribed under the Directive on the Energy Performance of Buildings34 and the Freight and Logistics Action Plan35. - 6.
-A recommendation could be made to the electricity sector to accelerate investment in automated customer communications and accelerate the roll-out of smart meters and real time energy consumption displays to households. - 7.
+A recommendation could be made to the electricity sector to accelerate investment in automated customer communications and accelerate the roll-out of smart metering and real time energy consumption displays to households. - 7.
 The Commission could recommend that Member States agree on common functional specifications and a timeframe for the roll-out of smart metering - 8.
 As in the case of the ICT sector, the Commission could set a specific quantitative target for these sectors in order to reduce their own energy consumption and carbon footprint.